The source of the river is the Kyollyong (Black Dragon) reservoir in Pyongwon county.

 The Potonggang district is home to some of the city’s most significant sites.

-The USS Pueblo, an American spy ship captured in 1968 near the port city of Wonsan, was originally displayed on the Taedong River until 2012 when it was moved to the Potonggang as part of the war museum.
+The USS Pueblo, an American spy ship captured in 1968 near the port city of Wonsan, was originally displayed on the Taedong River until 2012 when it was moved to the Potonggang to become part of the new war museum.